-Dr. Hall's scholarship seeks to collaboratively bridge gaps between research and clinical/counseling practice, spirituality/religion, and psychology and law.
-She co-directs the Pepperdine Applied Research Center, which supports research within the GSEP Community Counseling Centers, and is principal investigator on a new project involving mindfulness/ contemplative practice groups for therapists in training.
-She is faculty advisor of the Research and Practice Team and co-faculty advisor of the Christian Association for Psychological Studies, Pepperdine chapter.
-Dr. Hall has published and presented nationally on topics related to psychology, public policy, and law.
-She serves as treasurer for the Section on Child Maltreatment, APA Division 37 Society for Child and Family Policy and Practice.
-Dr. Hall received Pepperdine University's Howard A. White Award for Teaching Excellence in 2006.
+Dr. Hall's scholarship seeks to collaboratively build connections between research and clinical/ counseling practice and training, spirituality/ religion, and psychology and law.
+She co-directs the Pepperdine Applied Research Center in the GSEP Community Counseling Centers as well as a mindfulness/contemplative practice study with therapists in training.
+Dr. Hall has published and presented nationally on topics related to positive psychology and psychotherapy, mindfulness training, psychology, public policy, and law.
+She recently served as treasurer for the American Psychological Association's Section on Child Maltreatment (Division 37).
+A recipient of Pepperdine's Howard A. White Award for Teaching Excellence in 2006, she teaches theories and techniques of psychotherapy, individual and family development, behavioral principles and theories of learning, and clinical practicum.